handiko/Trading-Strategy-Development-Example/README.md

 ```

 ### OnTick Event - Code Snippet
-OnTick Event on MQL5 or MetaTrader is an event which called if there is a new price delivery event is happening (ie, price tick).
-This function is commonly used for the "heartbeat" that runs the trading strategy.
-In this code, we are using the "new candle event" (ie, the opening of the new day's candle on D1 timeframe) to run the evaluation, which finds the buy or sell signal based on the current data.
+In MQL5, the OnTick event is a handler that executes every time a new price tick arrives.
+While it can serve as the "heartbeat" for a trading strategy, our code instead uses a "new candle event" to trigger its logic within the OnTickEvent function.
+This means the strategy's evaluation and signal generation run only once at the opening of a new day's candle on the D1 timeframe, basing its analysis on the latest complete market data.
 ```mql5
 void CandlePatternBreakout::OnTickEvent() {
      processPos(buyPos);